CodyNeeraj/FictionalClient/README.md

 mkdir output &&
 javac -cp libs/* -d output @details.txt
 ```
+* Don't forget to copy the Library folder with the compiled jar to, forgetting this will cause *ClassNotFoundError*.
 * Making A jar file out of it now, take all the packages of *.classes and take the fonts and icons folder then zip all the files now with a name of *codyneeraj_Client.jar* and then run
 ```bash
  cd output &&